-I am the Director of the Margaret Jones Wyllie '45 Engineering Program and Professor in the Department of Physics and Engineering at Sweet Briar College.
-I teach courses in engineering, physics, and from time to time, chemistry and education.
+I am the Director of the Margaret Jones Wyllie '45 Engineering Program and Professor in the Department of Engineering and Physics at Sweet Briar College.
+I teach undergraduate courses in engineering and physics and graduate courses in education.
+I've recently taught, for example, Mechatronics (Spring 2016, ENGR 324), Systems Modeling and Controls (Fall 2015, ENGR 415), Circuits w/lab (Fall 2015, ENGR 221), Capstone Design (Spring 2016, ENGR 451) and Technology and Society: A Global Perspective (Spring 2015, ENGR 232).

 I earned a BS in physics in 1994 from the College of Charleston and PhD in physics in 1999 under Prof. R.T.
 Williams from Wake Forest University.